Online Importance Sampling for Stochastic Gradient Optimization

 \section{Conclusion}

-In conclusion, our work introduces an efficient sampling strategy for machine learning optimization, including both importance and adaptive sampling.
+In conclusion, our work introduces an efficient sampling strategy for machine learning optimization, that can be use for importance sampling and data pruning.
 This strategy, which relies on the gradient of the loss and has minimal computational overhead, was tested across various classification as well as regression tasks with promising results.
 Our work demonstrates that by paying more attention to samples with critical training information, we can speed up convergence without adding complexity.
-We hope our findings will encourage further research into simpler and more effective importance/adaptive sampling strategies for machine learning.
+We hope our findings will encourage further research into simpler and more effective sampling strategies for machine learning.